 Machine learning has existed for decades.
 In 1952, Arthur Samuel, who coined the term “machine learning,” taught an IBM computer to play checkers.
 The more the computer played the game, the better it became.
 Machine learning, then, is a lot like human learning — the more information, or data, we have on a subject, the easier it is to make informed choices.
 Machine learning just involves a whole lot more data.

-A new Extension class, called Linear Algebra for Machine Learning, aims to help students learn the skills needed to understand and create machine learning algorithms.
-Bilyana Aleksic is teaching the new course.
+Taught by Bilyana Aleksik, Extension's course in Linear Algebra for Machine Learning aims to help students learn the skills needed to understand and create machine learning algorithms.
 A former Qualcomm engineer with an interest in artificial intelligence, Aleksic says she was drawn to machine learning's practical — and groundbreaking — applications, like a microscope that can scan human tissue for cancer cells faster than a pathologist.

 “You have a system that is already trained and knows to recognize a cell,” Aleksic explains.